Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Keybot](https://www.keybot.com/): A must-have for anyone who does translation work.
 It crawls the web looking for multilingual websites.
 Translators who are unsure about how to translate a given word or phrase can see its usage in two given languages, to learn from other human translators.
 My parents are fluent English speakers but sometimes struggle to express a given Hindi idiom in English; something like this could be useful to them, since machine translation isn't nuanced enough for every situation.
 Part of the [TTN Translation Network](https://www.ttn.ch/).
 Discovered in my access logs.

 - Quor: Seems to mainly index large news sites.
 Site is down as of June 2021; originally available at www dot quor dot com.

-- [Ninfex](https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
-It lets users vote on submissions and it also displays links to forums about submissions.

 - [Semantic Scholar](https://www.semanticscholar.org/): a search engine by the Allen Institute for AI focused on academic PDFs, with a couple hundred million papers indexed.
 Discovered in my access logs.